IntroCSCI/colorvisionproject-alexb02h/README.md

 @@@@@@@@
  @@@@@@
 ```
-in two different colors, One of the colors will be in the shape of a number.
-There is also a statement that checks if the variable correct is true or not true, if the variable is true it then presents the user with the next question, and the next if statement, if the variable isn’t true, it goes through a list of if-else statements and determines the numerical value of the color circle in the question, and adds the value to the int count. if the first part of the question is true, but the second part of the question is false, it does the same as if the first part was false.
-I also have if-else statements in the functions correctColor, and correctNumb, both of these if-else statements work the same way, if the response is similar to the color, or the number, return true, else return false.
-And at the end of the program, the program checks to see if the switch statement received a result, if it did it prompts the user to take the test again, but if it didn’t get a result, the user is still prompted with the same prompt but this time with the program saying that it could not come up with a result.
+As discussed, within the colored circle there is a number in a different color.
+There is also a statement that confirms the answer is correct.
+If the variable is true it then presents the user with the next question, and the next if statement.
+If the variable is false, it goes through a list of if-else statements and determines the numerical value of the color circle in the question, and adds the value to the int “count”.
+If the first part of the question is true, but the second part of the question is false, it does the same as if the first part was false.
+I also have if-else statements in the functions “correctColor,” and “correctNumb,” both of these if-else statements work the same way.
+If the response matches the color and the number, it returns true.
+At the end of the program, the program checks to see if the switch statement received a result.
+Based on the result, the user is prompted with the option to take the test again.

 if(correct == false){
 if(responseColor == "Grey" || responseColor == "White"){
   count = 100;